 What are the residency requirements to file for divorce in D.C.?

-To file for divorce (or legal separation) in D.C., you or your spouse must have been a resident of D.C. for at least 6 months before the filing for the divorce.1
+To file for divorce in D.C., you or your spouse must have been a resident of D.C. for at least six months before the filing for the divorce.1

-A member of the armed forces will be considered a resident of D.C. if s/he resides in D.C. continuously for 6 months during his/her military service.2
+A member of the armed forces will be considered a resident of D.C. if s/he resides in D.C. continuously for six months during his/her military service.2

 1 D.C.
 Code § 16-902(a)